 |Illinois||Illinois offers a Paperless License (E License) which is emailed to new agents after applying for their license.
 The process takes a matter of hours.|

 The Bottom Line

 Okay.
-Now that you have an active real estate license, found a sponsoring broker and joined NAR, you’re ready to start one of the most exciting and challenging careers available today.
+Now that you have an active real estate license, you’re ready to start one of the most exciting and challenging careers available today.
 Your earnings potential is unlimited.
 You’re only bound by how hard you want to work, and having access to the right knowledge right from the start.
 Luckily, you know us. 🙂 If you want to get a head start on your real estate career, check out our real estate section here.

-If you need more personal advice, leave a comment below or send me an email.
+If you need more personal advice on how to get a real estate license, leave a comment below or send me an email.
 I love hearing from new real estate agents.
+Good luck!